mrjackyliang/homebridge-adt-pulse/README.md

 This is a [verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/verified-Plugins#verified-plugins) for ADT Pulse customers that allow homeowners to control their security system and view sensor status through the Home app (the HAP protocol).

 The API relies on the ADT Pulse Web Portal (powered by Icontrol One, owned by ICN Acquisition LLC, an indirect subsidiary of [Alarm.com](https://alarm.com)).
-View details of the acquisition from via the [SEC Form 8-K](https://www.sec.gov/Archives/edgar/data/1459200/000119312517074906/d355785d8k.htm).
+View details of the acquisition via the [SEC Form 8-K](https://www.sec.gov/Archives/edgar/data/1459200/000119312517074906/d355785d8k.htm).

 To use this plugin, here are three simple steps you need to follow:
 1. Run `npm install homebridge-adt-pulse`